It all began with a spark...

 The Complementary Works, no less important in nature, will portray aspects of Vaifen (and beyond) through a different lens.

-I would love to collaborate with other authors and creators to bring these different facets to life, and they would not necessarily have to be novels.
-I would love to expand this universe through different mediums as well, such as comics, graphic novels, or audiovisual works, just to name a few, expanding and enriching the living world of this saga through their own perspective.
+I would love to collaborate with other authors and creators to bring these different facets to life, as they would not necessarily have to be novels.
+I would love to expand this universe through different mediums, such as comics, graphic novels, or audiovisual works, just to name a few, expanding and enriching the living world of this saga through new perspectives beyond my own.

-In addition to that, a proper lore compendium is one of the things that I’ll do for sure, with its own in-universe media snippets, advertisements, and whatnot.
+In addition to that, a proper lore compendium is one of the things that I’d love to do for sure, with its own in-universe media snippets, advertisements, and whatnot.

-This is only a basic outline of what my plans are for this saga, but by no means is a definitive chart.
+This is only a basic outline of what my plans are for this saga, but by no means is a definitive empirical chart.
 A lot of work remains to be done, and a lot of roads remain to be walked.
-This whole saga is a fight I want to give in addition to the one that I’m currently fighting: building a new life for my brother and for myself — I am determined and giving it all that I have.
+Building this whole saga is a fight I want to fight in addition to the one that I’m currently fighting: To build a new life for my brother and for myself — I am determined and giving it all that I have.

-I hope that this humble Crimson Dream, spawned from the unbound imagination of a pariah — a complete social outcast, inept and flawed in many ways, is soon given life in your mind just as it has lived on mine throughout these years ever since I began to dream it.
+I hope that this humble Crimson Dream, spawned from the unbound imagination of a pariah — a complete social outcast, inept and flawed in many ways, is soon given life in your mind just as it has lived on mine throughout these years ever since the dream began.

 Thank you for your attention,

-Sword, Sins, and Soul of the Nation, as well as Heirs of Sin, are all a work in progress.
+Sword, Sins, and Soul of Vaifen, as well as Heirs of Sin, are all a work in progress.

 Things are not set in stone and anything can be subject to change.